Married at First Sight (American TV series): Production and broadcast

 The series first aired in the United States on FYI.
+Beginning with season two, it aired in simulcast on sister network A&E. In 2017, for its fifth season, the show moved to sister network Lifetime.
+The following year, two spin-offs were announced to premiere that October, Married at First Sight: Honeymoon Island and Married at First Sight: Happily Ever After.
+In January 2025, after 18 seasons on A&E Networks, it was announced that Peacock had acquired the rights to the series beginning with the upcoming season 19.

+Format

-Beginning with season two, it aired in simulcast on sister network A&E. The series features three to five couples, paired up by relationship experts, who agree to marry when they first meet.
+The series features three to five couples, paired up by relationship experts, who agree to marry when they first meet.
 For the first three seasons, the experts were clinical psychologist Dr. Joseph Cilona, sexologist Dr. Logan Levkoff, sociologist Dr. Pepper Schwartz, and humanist chaplain Greg Epstein.
 Starting with the fourth season, the experts were Schwartz, pastor and marriage counselor Calvin Roberson, and communication and relationship expert Rachel DeAlto.
 Rachel DeAlto was replaced with Dr. Jessica Griffin beginning with the sixth season.
 Dr. Griffin stayed until the ninth season and was replaced by Dr. Viviana Coles in seasons ten and eleven.

 The couples spend their wedding night in a hotel before leaving for a honeymoon.
 Upon returning home, they live together as a married couple for the remainder of the eight weeks.
-Thereafter they must choose to divorce or stay married.
-On October 25, 2016, FYI renewed the show for a fifth season.
-In 2017, for its fifth season, the show moved to sister network Lifetime.
-The following year, two spinoffs were announced to premiere that October, Married at First Sight: Honeymoon Island and Married at First Sight: Happily Ever After.
+Thereafter, they must choose to divorce or stay married.

 Synopsis

-Over the fifteen completed seasons of MAFS, 59 couples have been matched.
-43 of them (73%) chose to stay married on Decision Day, out of which almost two-thirds have since divorced, filed for divorce, or announced their divorce.
-As of February 2023, this left only 12 couples married, making for a current overall success rate of 20%.
+Over the eighteen completed seasons of MAFS, 74 couples have been matched.
+39 of them (53%) mutually chose to stay married on Decision Day, out of which over two-thirds have since divorced, filed for divorce, or announced their divorce.
+As of August 2024, this left only 11 couples married, making for a current overall success rate of 15.9%.

+As a point of comparison, according to the Centers for Disease Prevention and Control (CDC), the current (2024) marital success rate nationwide is around 58%.